-- The LNG Carrier is safely moored all the time - A sufficient number of deck watch keepers are on duty to tend the mooring lines. - Line tending operations are carried out as appropriate to ensure the LNG Carrier is held firmly alongside in its correct position with respect to the hard arms.
-Line tending checks

-- When the LNG Carrier is secure at the berth, the mooring winch brakes are properly hardened up and the winch is taken out of gear
+- A sufficient number of deck watch keepers are on duty to tend the mooring lines. - Line tending operations are carried out as appropriate to ensure the LNG Carrier is held firmly alongside in its correct position with respect to the hard arms.
+Line tending checks also ensure that mooring lines do not become too slack or too taught - When the LNG Carrier is secure at the berth, the mooring winch brakes are properly hardened up and the winch is taken out of gear